 - Study Away

-- Internship or other Work Experience
+- Work Experience or Internship

 - Civic Engagement

 - Leadership

-Different components have different requirements for approved recognition as experiences included in/ applicable to the WISE Guarantee program.
+Different components have different requirements for approved recognition as experiences included in/applicable to the WISE tuition reimbursement program.

-Study-away experiences provide students with opportunities to learn in places of environmental, cultural, and social conditions different than their own, helping them gain a better understanding of themselves and their culture and become more open and inclusive global citizens.
+Study Away experiences provide students with opportunities to learn in places of environmental, cultural, and social conditions different than their own, helping them gain a better understanding of themselves and their culture, and become more open and inclusive global citizens.

-- Participation in a Study Away experience through registration in a course with a study-away component - Successful fulfillment of required learning outcomes - Required documentation in ePortfolio - Receive mentoring from a faculty or staff member
+- Participation in a Study Away experience through registration in a course with a study-away component at least two weeks long - Successful fulfillment of required learning outcomes - Required documentation in ePortfolio - Receive mentoring from a faculty or staff member

-WORK EXPERIENCE or INTERNSHIP
+WORK EXPERIENCE OR INTERNSHIP